p-ranav/alpaca/README.md

 ### Deserialization

-The `alpaca::deserialize(...)` function, likewise, accepts 2 arguments: a container like `std::vector<uint8_t>` or `std::array<uint8_t, N>` and an `std::error_code` that will be set in case of error conditions.
+The `alpaca::deserialize(...)` function, likewise, accepts a container like `std::vector<uint8_t>` or `std::array<uint8_t, N>` and an `std::error_code` that will be set in case of error conditions.
 Deserialization will attempt to unpack the container of bytes into an aggregate class type, returning the class object.

+Deserialization from C-style arrays is supported as well, though in this case, the number of bytes to read from the buffer needs to be provided.

 Like `serialize()`, deserialization has two variants, one of which accepts an `alpaca::options` template parameter.